theredrad/poc-cert-client-auth/README.md

 * Client certificate, public and private keys
 * Generate JWT token

-Use `help` arg to learn more about the commands.
+Use `help` arg to learn more about the commands and arguments.
 Also you can run this to generate example credentials (CA and two clients with certificate and tokens):
 ```make generate-credentials```

 ### Server